 Dentures are removable appliances that replace missing teeth and restore your smile.
 If you’ve lost all of your natural teeth, whether from gum disease, tooth decay, or injury, replacing them benefits your appearance and health.
-Dentures make it easier to eat and speak than you could without teeth.
-These are things that people often take for granted.
+They make it easier to eat and speak than you could without teeth.
+These are things people often take for granted.

 When you lose your teeth, facial muscles sag, making you look older.
 Dentures can fill out the appearance of your face and profile.
 They can be made to closely resemble your natural teeth so that your appearance does not change much.
-Dentures may even improve the look of your smile.
+They may even improve the look of your smile.

 DO YOU MAKE DENTURES?